 These sessions are aimed at final year biological sciences undergraduates but resources and support are open to anyone who needs them, including first year postgraduate researchers.

 This live session is designed to help students moving up to their third year to start building skills in reading and assessing research articles for Part II studies in biological sciences.
 We cover how to approach reading for different purposes such as lectures versus project work, how apply different reading strategies, and critically evaluate articles.
 We also look at techniques for managing what you’ve read (or not yet read) as well as writing your literature review, plus how to select items to include and reference them properly.

-All live sessions will be delivered via Zoom during Michaelmas Term 2021.
+All live sessions will be delivered via Zoom unless otherwise timetabled for specific cohorts.